al1brn/geonodes/docs/demo_1.md

 In this example, the variables are initialized in the script.
 They are pure Python variables.
 To change them, one needs to modify the script and to rerun it.

 When creating a tree, we often need to change settings to see the effect on the geometry.
-This can be achieved by initializing a **geonodes** type rather that a python type.
+This can be achieved by initializing a **geonodes** type rather than a python type.

-In the following script, we slightly modify our script by initializing `size` as a **geonodes** type.
+In the following script, we slightly modify our code by initializing `size` as a **geonodes** type.
 It is not anymore a Python `float` but a **geonodes** `Float` i.e. the output socket of a Geometry Node (in that case, the output socket of the input node 'Value'):

 ```python
     count  = 100